 RIA Board has been established in 2011 by the Czech government as an independent expert working body to its Legislative Council (LRV).

 RIA Board scrutinizes the quality of RIA reports, provides RIA related consultations and gives recommendations on which legislative proposal should be accompanied by a RIA report.

 RIA Board currently has 16 members, external experts in various fields, and is chaired by Professor Jiřina Jílková, an environmental economist.

 RIA Board is a member of RegWatchEurope, a network of independent regulatory oversight bodies.
-Together with colleagues from the UK, Germany, the Netherlands, Sweden, Norway and Finland, Czech representatives in the network aim to promote the importance of better regulation and of scrutinizing the impacts of new and amended legislation on different target groups.
+Together with colleagues from the UK, Germany, the Netherlands, Denmark, Sweden, Norway and Finland, Czech representatives aim to promote the importance of better regulation and of scrutinizing the impacts of new and amended legislation on different target groups.